DSiddarth-K/FSM-CPP/README.md

 The machine stores a pointer to the current active object.
 Set State takes the address of the object reference which is stored in the current state pointer

+Pros:
-Intuitive (maps nicely to “state = object”)
+-Intuitive (maps nicely to “state = object”)
-Easy to write per-state logic
+-Easy to write per-state logic
-Modular and easy to to add states
+-Modular and easy to to add states

+Cons:
-Hard to debug at runtime
+-Hard to debug at runtime
-Poor memory/cache efficiency
+-Poor memory/cache efficiency
-Harder to visualize transitions
+-Harder to visualize transitions
-Bad traceability
+-Bad traceability

 Notes